bazelbuild/rules_apple/doc/types.md

 # Related types

-This file documents other special types used by the Apple Bazel rules.
+This page documents other special types used by the Apple Bazel rules.

 <a name="apple_product_type"></a>
 ## apple_product_type